DanCanetti/DanCanetti/README.md

 #### Misc

-- 💪 Regular gym-goer .
+- 💪 Regular gym-goer
-- 🏌️ Improving golfer.
+- 🏌️ Improving golfer
-- ⚔️ Blade.
+- ⚔️ Blade

 <!--
 **DanCanetti/DanCanetti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.